iamdustan/smoothscroll/README.md

 _This is a polyfill, not library, so make sure the behavior you are introducing is in the spec._

+### Requirements

+- Node version required: 7.10.0

+_On tests files we are using ES2015, but the polyfill is written in ES5 for browser compatibility._

+### Watch tests

+If you want to watch tests as you write your code run `npm test -- --watch`.

 ## Browser Support

 Successfully working in: